tlswg/snip/draft-thomson-tls-snip.md

 However, SVCB provides no protection against a downgrade attack between incompatible protocols.
-An attacker could remove DNS records for client-preferred protocols, leaving the client to believe that only less-prefered, mutually-incompatible options are available.
-The client only offers compatible options to a server in its TLS handshake.
+An attacker could remove DNS records for client-preferred protocols, leaving the client to believe that only less-preferred options are available.
+If those options are not compatible with the client-preferred option, the client will not know to attempt these.
+The client then only offers options compatible with the less-preferred options when attempting a TLS handshake.
 Even if a client were to inform the server that it supports a more preferred protocol, the server would not be able to act upon it.

 Authenticating all of the information presented in SVCB records might provide clients with complete information about server support, but this is impractical